AnaPatriciaP/Contacts-app/README.md

 # contacts-app

-This is a contacts management app which allows you to edit, add and remove a contact
+This is a contacts management app which allows you to edit, add and remove contacts

 # setup